5eqn/LLaVA/convert/flickr30k-cider.md

 You should change the example usage according to actual requirements.

 Note that `gt_answers` has multiple entries.
-You should get `gt_answers` by getting `question_id` in answer file, then get `image` from question file, then get all 5 comments from grount truth CSV.
+You should get `gt_answers` by getting `question_id` in answer file, then get `image` from question file, then get all 5 comments from grount truth.

 You should read all paths from command line arguments.